php-fig/fig-standards/proposed/extended-coding-style-guide.md

 <?php

 /**
- * @file Contains an example of coding styles.
+ * This file contains an example of coding styles.
  */

 declare(strict_types=1);